 Regional Activities: NLM near You

 Learn more about the history of medicine by visiting a local exhibit created by NLM historians and curators.
 Exhibits are typically hosted by libraries and universities.
-Some exhibits still have availability in their schedules, so if you would like to host an NLM Exhibition, contact us with your request.
+Please see Book a Traveling Exhibition: FAQs for more information.

 NLM supports a variety of training opportunities.
 We sponsor classroom sessions across the country each year as well as Web-based training on NLM products.
 The classroom training is aimed at librarians and health professionals but people with an interest in learning how to use NLM products to find biomedical information are welcome as well.
 Classes are free; participants are awarded MLA continuing education credits.